How Do I Use CLR?

 How do I use CLR Clog-Free Drain?

 CLR Clog-Free Drain can be used on a number of different drains.
 The directions for each type of drain follows.
 Remember never use CLR Clog-Free Drain in any drains where an acid or lye product is present and never mix Clog-Free Drain with a chemical drain cleaner.

 Blocked Sinks and Tubs 1.
 Fill sink with enough water to submerge cap.
 2. Block overflow with damp rag or sponge and hold firmly.
 3. Place cap over drain opening and press firmly for one second.
 Repeat if necessary.

 Slow-Moving Drains 1.
 Place stopper in drain.
 2. Fill sink or tub with 6-7” of water, remove stopper.
 3. Block overflow with damp rag or sponge and hold firmly.
 4. Place cap over drain opening and press firmly for one second.
 Repeat if necessary.
 Double Sinks 1.
 Place stopper in second sink and hold.
 2. Follow the same directions as a blocked sink.

 Shower Drains 1.
-Place the universal adapter head over drain, ensuring the can’s cap is fully submerged in water.
+Place can’s cap over drain ensuring it’s fully submerged in water.
 If the water level is not sufficient to cover the green cap, pour water into the cap.
 2. Press firmly on handle for one second.
 Repeat if necessary.

 How do I use CLR Healthy Septic System?

 What is a septic system?